The cross-over from Townes solitons to droplets in a 2D Bose mixture

 \subsection{The two-component system}

-We consider the ground state of a 2D Bose mixture made of two components (labelled $|1\rangle$ and $|2\rangle$) with equal atomic mass and short-ranged interactions.
+We consider the ground state of a 2D Bose mixture made of two components, labelled $|1\rangle$ and $|2\rangle$ with mass $m_{1,2}$, and with short-ranged interactions.
 We use a classical field description of the two components with the two order parameters $\psi_{1,2}(\boldsymbol r,t)$.
-Intraspecies interactions are assumed to be repulsive with, for simplicity, identical coupling strengths $g_{11}= g_{22}\equiv g > 0$.
-Interspecies interactions are also assumed to be repulsive, $g_{12}>0$.
+Both intraspecies and interspecies interactions are assumed to be repulsive, $g_{ij}>0$ where $i,j={1,2}$.
 In practice, a planar gas is obtained using a strong confinement along $z$.
-We consider here the quasi-2D situation where the thickness $\ell_z$ is larger than the scattering lengths $a_{ij}$, where $i,j={1,2}$.
+We consider here the quasi-2D situation where the thickness $\ell_z$ is larger than the scattering lengths $a_{ij}$.
 In such a situation, the classical field approach is valid when $(n_{\rm 3D}a_{ij}^3)^{1/2}\ll 1$, where $n_{\rm 3D}$ is the maximal 3D density of the gas.
 This hypothesis of negligible beyond-mean-field contributions was well satisfied in the experiment reported in \cite{2021_bakkali}.

 The evolution of $\psi_{1,2}$ is given by the set of coupled nonlinear Schr\"odinger equations (NLSEs)